dbarrosop/dbarrosop.github.io/_drafts/vagrant-for-network-engineers.md

 I don't want to spend too much time explaining what vagrant is so here is their own introduction:

-bq..
-Vagrant provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.
+> Vagrant provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.

 To achieve its magic, Vagrant stands on the shoulders of giants.
 Machines are provisioned on top of VirtualBox, VMware, AWS, or any other provider.
 Then, industry-standard provisioning tools such as shell scripts, Chef, or Puppet, can be used to automatically install and configure software on the machine.

 <!--more-->

-h3.
-Why Vagrant?
+### Why Vagrant?

 Vagrant allows you to define in a simple configuration file a virtual environment that you can create, start, stop, destroy with a single command on your CLI.
 As the environment is specified entirely in a file, or set of files, you can easily share it with colleagues.

-For example, below is a development environment I created for "napalm":napalm.
+For example, below is a development environment I created for [napalm][napalm].
 This allows me to share my environment with other developers so we all can run consistent tests while coding:

 {% highlight ruby linenos %}
 # -*- mode: ruby -*-